-In this Group Policy, the Policyholder is referred to as "You" or "Your".
-The Mountain Health Cooperative, doing business as Mountain Health Cooperative is referred to as "We", "Our", "Us", "the Company", or the CO-OP.
+In this Group Policy, the Policyholder is referred to as "You" or "Your."
+Mountain Health Cooperative is referred to as "We", "Us", "Our", "the Company", "the Plan", "Mountain Health Co-op", "MHC", or "the Co-Op".

 This is a legal contract between the Policyholder and Mountain Health Cooperative.
 We will pay Covered Medical Expenses for Covered Benefits provided under this Group Policy for Member in accordance with the terms, conditions, limitations and exclusions set forth in this Group Policy.